In a separate article, we have written a comprehensive overview of WordPress Themes.

 Pros & Cons Of Using Free Themes

-The obvious “pro” to using free themes is that it’s free to download and use the theme.
-An added plus, is that many free themes are professionally designed and provide a number of built-in customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free themes is that there is no cost to download and use the theme on your site.
+An added plus, is that many free themes are professionally designed and offer a number of customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.

-The ”cons” of using free themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide immediate support, especially if they are not getting paid.
-Many free themes will ask you for a donation to help cover costs of providing support.
+The ”cons” of using free themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide urgent support, especially if they are not getting paid.
+Many free themes ask for donations to help cover support costs.

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been over 1 year since any updates were last made, then it’s best to think carefully about using it, as the theme may have been abandoned by its developer.
+If it’s been over one year since any updates were made, then you should think twice about downloading it, as the theme may have been abandoned by its developer.

-If you’re just getting started and your site is still relatively new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on paid themes.
-Who knows, the theme you downloaded for free could be exactly what works for you and for your business.
+If you’re just getting started and your website or blog is still quite new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on paid themes.
+Who knows, the free theme you’ve downloaded may just be the thing that works for your site and your business.

-Now that we’ve seen how to find free WP themes in the WordPress.org theme directory and how to narrow down your search for themes that meet your specific criteria, it’s time to turn our attention to finding paid themes.
+Now that we’ve seen how to find free themes in the WordPress theme directory and ways to filter your search for themes that meet specific requirements, it’s time to turn our attention to finding premium WP themes.

-If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

-ThemeForest is one of the biggest and most popular WP theme directories online.
+ThemeForest is one of the biggest and well known WP theme directories online.

-ThemeForest allows many professional WP theme designers to showcase their designs through their online marketplace.
-There are well over 17,500 premium WordPress themes to choose from (some starting from as little as $3) …
+ThemeForest allows many professional WordPress theme developers to showcase their designs through their online marketplace.
+There are currently over 17,000 premium WP themes listed (some starting from as little as $3) …

-(click on the images above to browse all themes on ThemeForest)
+(click on the above images to view all themes on ThemeForest)

 If you visit the ThemeForest theme marketplace, you will be able to browse for specific WordPress themes in various categories, such as:

-- Blog/Magazine – themes for general blogs and activism blogs, etc.
+- Blog/Magazine – themes for bloggers and political blogs, etc.

-- Corporate – themes suitable for business sites or marketing purposes.
+- Corporate – themes suitable for legal sites or advertising purposes.

-- Creative – themes for visual galleries, arts, etc.
+- Creative – themes suitable for design, arts, etc.

-- Directory Listings – themes that suit sites about directory listings, buy & sell, , etc.
+- Directory Listings – themes that suit sites related to employment opportunities, buy & sell, , etc.

-- Education – themes that suit sites related to training, etc.
+- Education – themes that suit sites related to tutoring, etc.

-- Entertainment – themes for photo gallery blogs, nightlife, etc.
+- Entertainment – themes for photo gallery blogs, music venues, etc.